FalseNegativeLab/mlscorecheck/README.rst

 The purpose
 -----------

-Performance scores for binary classification are reported on a dataset and look suspicious (exceptionally high scores possibly due to typo, uncommon evaluation methodology, data leakage in preparation, incorrect use of statistics, etc.).
-With the tools implemented in the package ``mlscorecheck``, one can test if the reported performance scores are consistent with each other and the assumptions on the experimental setup up to the numerical uncertainty due to rounding/truncation/ceiling.
+Performance scores of a machine learning technique (binary/multiclass classification, regression) are reported on a dataset and look suspicious (exceptionally high scores possibly due to a typo, uncommon evaluation methodology, data leakage in preparation, incorrect use of statistics, etc.).
+With the tools implemented in the package ``mlscorecheck``, one can test if the reported performance scores are consistent with each other and the assumptions on the experimental setup up.

-Testing is as simple as the following example shows: the tested scores are inconsistent with a testset of 100 positive and 200 negative entries.
+Testing is as simple as the following example illustrated.
+Suppose the accuracy, sensitivity and specificity scores are reported for a binary classification testset consisting of p=100 and n=200 samples.
+All this information is supplied to the suitable test function and the result shows that that inconsistencies were identified: the scores could not be calculated from the confusion matrix of the testset:

 .. code-block:: Python